A Brief History of the American Theological Society

 A Growing and Changing Membership

 At the first meeting of the Society in 1912, there were 14 members present.
 During the following decade, the average attendance ran between 12 and 20.
 By the 1980s, the average attendance was between 30 and 40, with attendance in later years occasionally rising to 50 or above.
 Notwithstanding the steady growth in membership, the determination of the Society’s founders to regulate the size of the Society to allow for full participation and genuine interchange of ideas among those in attendance has been maintained.
-In 1947 the maximum membership was capped at 65, and in 1967 at 100, where it has remained to the present.
+In 1947 the maximum membership was capped at 65, and in 1967 at 100 active members, where it has remained to the present.
 As of 2016 there were 60 active members, 53 sustaining/inactive members, and 9 members-designate.

 Even more significant than the numerical expansion of the Society has been its increasing theological diversity.
 At its inception and for some years thereafter, the membership was composed of white, male, Protestant professors of theology.
 Their liberal theological orientation was ably represented by Douglas C. Macintosh, Eugene W. Lyman, Harry Emerson Fosdick, Henry Sloane Coffin, and others.
 By the late 1920s and early 1930s, new currents of thought, including fresh retrievals and reinterpretations of classical Christian doctrines, were represented by Walter M. Horton, Reinhold Niebuhr, H. Richard Niebuhr, Robert L. Calhoun, Leonard Hodgson, and other new members of the Society.
 In a brief depiction of the new theological emphasis, Reinhold Niebuhr called it a movement “politically to the left, theologically to the right.”
 In 1933 Paul Tillich’s entrance into the Society brought a fresh philosophical theology that defied the customary categories of liberal and conservative.
 John Alexander Mackay, leader in the ecumenical movement and newly chosen president of Princeton Theological Seminary, became a member of the Society in 1937.
 His membership signaled the beginning of a new era in Princeton Seminary’s relationship to the Society.
 As George F. Thomas notes in his personal reflections on the Society’s membership: “The Society has never been completely dominated by any one type of theology.
 Many different theological positions ranging from the far Left to the far Right have been ably represented.”

 Membership in the Society has continued to undergo significant changes in other ways.
 Efforts to diversify membership began in the 1930s and have increased in subsequent decades.
 The first major change occurred in 1936 when the Society adopted a resolution that no discrimination on the grounds of gender was to be a factor in the selection of new members.
 Georgia Harkness (Mount Holyoke College) became the first woman to be elected to membership in 1937, followed by Mary E. Lyman (Union Theological Seminary) in 1951.
 After a gap of some twenty years, Rosemary R. Ruether (then of Howard University) became a member in 1972, Sally McFague TeSelle (Vanderbilt) in 1974, Marianne H. Micks (Virginia Theological Seminary) in 1975, Ann B. Ulanov (Union Theological Seminary) in 1976, Elaine Pagels (Princeton) in 1978, and Letty M. Russell (Yale Divinity School) in 1979.
-At present women scholars constitute about 20% of the active membership.
+At present women scholars constitute about 30% of the active membership.

 African-American theologians have been members of the Society since William A. Banner (Howard University) was elected in 1958.
 James H. Cone (Union Theological Seminary) became a member in 1971, Preston N. Williams (Harvard) in 1973, Gayraud S. Wilmore (Colgate-Rochester Seminary) in 1974, James Deotis Roberts (Howard University) in 1979, Cornel West (Yale Divinity School) in 1986, and Peter J. Paris (Princeton Theological Seminary) in 1989.